5 Science-Backed Tips for Better Sleep

 Tip #3: Unplug and Relax Before Bed

 It’s essential to wind down your mind before bed to ensure quality sleep.
-Practicing relaxation techniques—whether it’s a 10-minute meditation, listening to calming music, taking a warm bath, or reading—can significantly improve sleep quality.
+Practicing relaxation techniques—whether it’s a 10-minute meditation, listening to calming music, taking a warm bath, or reading—can significantly improve sleep quality and reduce nighttime awakenings.

 Whichever method suits you best, make sure it doesn’t involve technology.
 The blue light from smartphones or TVs can make falling asleep harder.
 If possible, turn off bright lights two hours before bedtime for optimal results.

-If you need to use technology before bedtime, turn down the brightness or wear blue light-blocking glasses to reduce the negative effects before bed.
+If you need to use technology before bedtime, turn down the brightness or wear blue-light-blocking glasses to reduce the negative effects.

 Tip #4: Eat (But Not too Much)

-An empty stomach can keep you awake, but eating too much before bed can leave you too uncomfortable to sleep.
-The trick is finding the right balance!
+An empty stomach can keep you awake, but eating too much before bed can place stress on the digestive system and leave you too uncomfortable to sleep.
+The trick is finding the right balance.
 From a biological perspective, eating raises your core body temperature, which promotes wakefulness.
-Conversely, lowering your core body temperature helps signal to your body that it’s time for sleep.

 To give your body time to cool down and prepare for rest, try to avoid large meals 2-3 hours before bedtime.
 If you’re feeling a bit hungry, consider a light snack like fruit, nuts, or crackers to hold you over without disrupting your sleep.
 This approach helps maintain a comfortable core body temperature and supports a better night’s sleep.